What does the word cloaca mean. The meaning of the word "cloaca. New explanatory and derivational dictionary of the Russian language, T. F. Efremova

 Cloaca, cesspools, cesspools, cloacas, cesspools, cesspools, cesspools, cesspools, cesspools, cesspools, cesspools, cesspools, cesspools

-Zaliznyak's grammar dictionary - cloaca
+Zaliznyak's grammar dictionary

 orff.